 In those times, I took jugs of water to school in Central Florida and learned to scoot under my desk on command.
 We were third-graders on guard in case Cuba attacked during school hours.
 We went to the moon, and our president was assassinated.

 At the same time, my husband was going to school in the progressively sophisticated north.
 His science teacher taught his class that babies in the womb had gills.
 He, like many other young children who were used to going to bed at a decent hour, got to stay up late to watch news coverage of the moonwalk (one frame every 12 or so seconds).

 Doctors claimed the end of disease with the birth of antibiotics.
 We witnessed unprecedented growth in education, science, and medicine in spite of the fact that there were no PCs or Macs.
-Those times that are mocked by today's youth were where the groundwork was laid for the amazing things we all have today.
+Those times mocked by today's youth were where the groundwork was laid for the amazing things we all have today.

-The vision was back there and progressively the work taking us forward to the current future continued.
+The vision was back there and the work taking us progressively forward to the current future continued.
 We grew up in spectacular times of research, progress, and hope.

 Just imagine, though, what the children of tomorrow will say about the times they grew up in...

 A once-upon-a-time girl in the future might say that although she grew up in the time when feminists claimed they had won the victory, in actual fact, she knows that it was a sad day and time.
 Experience, she might say, has taught a nation much.

 Infants needed their mothers.
 Little girls needed to be taught to protect themselves by not dressing provocatively, but their moms were dressing like streetwalkers to go to work, then suing coworkers and employers for sexual harassment.

 Little boys needed to be taught that they were needed but instead they were taught the exact opposite.
 Families needed unity, but their fabric was pulled to pieces because modern attitudes ditched old ones.